Ethiopia's Tigray forces say willing to enter peace process

 The Ethiopian government has said it was ready for talks anywhere at any time and without preconditions.
 Tigray authorities had demanded the resumption of basic services and the removal of hostile forces from neighboring Eritrea, among other things.

+The recent fighting has triggered new diplomatic activity behind the scenes.
+The U.S. has played a leading role in mediating between the two sides, according to two diplomatic sources in Addis Ababa, who also said talks were expected in Djibouti.
+The sources spoke on condition of anonymity because they were not authorized to speak publicly.

-The U.S., AU and United Nations welcomed the Tigray authorities’ new statement, and the U.S. called on Eritrea and unnamed “others” to stop fueling the conflict.
+The U.S., AU, United Nations and European Union welcomed the Tigray authorities’ new statement, and the U.S. called on Eritrea and unnamed “others” to stop fueling the conflict.

+The AU statement notably referred to the “regional government of Tigray,” while Ethiopia's government last year designated the Tigray authorities and their forces as a terrorist organization.
+The EU statement by foreign policy chief Josep Borrell also referred to the regional government and said “this opportunity should be seized by all.
+Now.”

+The renewed fighting has again cut off deliveries to Tigray of humanitarian aid, which had revived in a limited way during the lull in fighting earlier this year.
+Aid deliveries also have been suspended to parts of the neighboring Amhara region affected by the fighting.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.